KheyaBanerjee/CShellScript/Readme.txt

 This file needs 2 other files: 'convert_classification2localization.pro' and 'empiricalLROC_tgtsp'
 The first IDL file converts a target specific input to a non target specific output and the second C execuatble performs an LROC test on the output file.

+The description for file "create_filecoordinate.csh"

+This file generates a text file which contains all the names of the reconstructed images.
+The name of the images have the locations of tumor so the location file is called and the location is added to the filename.